2sic/2sxc-docs/2sxc Docs Generator/web-api/index.md

 ## Simple Example

-Here's an example JavaScript which would run in a 2sxc News-App on a DNN page:
+Here's an example JavaScript which would run in a 2sxc News-App on a Dnn page:

 ```javascript
 // Get news as a promise